ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/data-subscriptions/how-to-consume-data-subscription.markdown

 ## Creating subscription worker object

 The subscription worker object manages the subscription on the client side.
 Not that upon creation of the object, no connection will be created.
-A connection is created only wheh the received object's Run method is called.
+A connection is created only when the received object's Run method is called.

 {PANEL: Get typed subscription worker}
 Here we get a subscription worker, only based on subscription name.